 - Allergy to certain foods

 What Are The Common Types of Eczema?

 Eczema varies with each individual and comes in different forms.
-Their treatment differ most of the time, and this is why you must be able to clearly identify the type of eczema you have.
-Below are the most common type of eczema that affect the most number of people.
+Their treatment differs most of the time, and this is why you must be able to clearly identify the type of eczema you have.
+Below is the most common type of eczema that affects the most number of people.

 This very common type of eczema comes in two kinds: allergic and irritant.
 It occurs when your skin directly comes into contact with allergens or irritants that cause itchiness, swelling, redness, or pain, or all of them.
 Irritant dermatitis is triggered through direct contact with irritants like detergents, bleach, paint, cleaners, insect spray, etc. Allergic dermatitis occurs through certain allergens like medications, fabrics, foods, or certain plants like poison ivy.

 This type of eczema exhibits symptoms that include tiny fluid-filled blisters on your palms, fingers, soles of your feet, and toes.
 Itchiness, flaking, scaly skin, redness, and pain appear along with the blisters.

 Nummular or discoid eczema can happen at any age.
 Unlike the more common forms of eczemas, this type is more stubborn and more difficult to treat.
 It appears as itchy coin-shaped spots accompanied by wet, open sores as well as dry flaking skin in some areas.

 This usually starts out with a small patch of skin that becomes itchier the more it is scratched.
 As a result of repeated scratching, the skin becomes thick and tough.
 Raised red patches that are rough to the touch usually develop on the neck, forearm, wrist, thigh, and/or ankle.